 From this perspective, relayers are just delivery trucks that deliver VAAs to their destination, and have no capacity to tamper with the delivery outcome.
-VAAs either get delivered or don't, which makes relayers analagous to the off-chain 'crank turners' of traditional Dapps.
+VAAs either get delivered or don't, which makes relayers analogous to the off-chain 'crank turners' of traditional Dapps.

 As a result, Wormhole is able to facilitate a variety of heterogeneous relaying mechanisms, and the developer is able to choose whatever best suit their needs.

 Next, we'll go over a few of the most common relaying strategies.

 Client-side relaying relies on the user-facing frontend, like a webpage or a wallet, to perform all three steps of the cross-chain process.